hillsy/hillsy.github.io/_posts/2016-01-06-unifying-look-and-feel-diazo.md

 A place I once worked had quite a big website.
 It ran on a CMS that was good for content but was pretty difficult to extend with new features.
 A lot of large monolithic systems are like that, which doesn't stop people trying to get them to do things they're not suited for.
 When what you have is a large hammer (and possibly you've invested quite a lot of money or time in hammer licenses or training), all your digital problems start to look very nail-ish.

 Eventually it came to pass that some parts of the site infrastructure needed to be updated.
 We took the opportunity to think about some improvements.
 We recognised the **user** didn't really care what system was being used to serve the site; they cared about a consistent experience.
 We also recognised that different technology stacks were better for different types of problems, and that different teams in the organisation used different technologies according to their own preference.
-We also noticed the web applications developed by these different teams were quite - ahem - variable in terms of their front end standards compliance, and didn't offer a consistent user experience.
+We also noticed the web applications developed by these different teams were - ahem - variable in terms of their front end standards compliance, and didn't offer a consistent user experience.

 So one goal of the infrastructure update was to build something that: